Securing a custom VNET in Azure Container Apps with Network Security Groups

 • If you're running HTTP servers, you might need to add ports 80 and 443.

-• Don't explicitly deny the Azure DNS address 168.63.129.16 in the outgoing NSG rules, or your Container Apps environment won't be able to function.
+• Don't explicitly deny the Azure DNS address 168.63.129.16 in the outgoing NSG rules, or your Container Apps environment doesn't function.